Skip to content

 Growing Tips: Saku Saku

-You've successfully sown your Saku Saku and seen them sprout out of their seed coats, or maybe you've bought cabbage seedlings at your local farm or garden center – what's next?
-We are sharing some tips for transplanting your baby cabbage plants into the ground.
+You've successfully sown your Saku Saku and seen them sprout out of their seed coats, or maybe you've bought cabbage seedlings at your local farm or garden center—what's next?

 The Many Types of Negi